killliu/killliu.github.io/content/_index.md

 ---
+title                   : "welcome :new_moon_with_face:"
-title                 : "killliu's notes" disableTitleSeparator : true
+description             : "A bad note is better than a good memory" disableTitleSeparator   : true
 ---

-Feel free to check the [posts](/posts) to see some of the theme features.
+Feel free to check the [notes](/notes) to see some of the usefull article.

-You can also pick a different color by using the colored square in the footer.
+You can also contact me to ask for some resource which in notes.